Salary packaging Portable Electronic Devices (PEDs)

-NOTE: In the Health and Charities Sector this benefit may be packaged in addition to the threshold (capped) amount for your Sector, tax-free.
+Please note: In the Health and Charities Sector this benefit may be packaged in addition to the threshold (capped) amount for your sector, tax-free.

 Things you need to know: The above information is not intended to constitute taxation or financial product advice.
 Your benefits and savings will vary depending on your personal objectives, financial situation and needs.
 We recommend you obtain independent financial or taxation advice before making any financial decisions.
 Eligibility criteria and terms and conditions apply.
 All salary packaging proposals are subject to the requirements of your employer.
 Administration fees will apply.
 The actual administration fee that applies to you may vary depending on your employer.
 ITC’s (Input Tax Credits or refund on GST) are excluded.

 Yes, the device is required to be purchased outright.
 Smartphones or any other PEDs purchased on a plan are excluded from our salary packaging guidelines.

 The device must be mostly for work purposes.
 That is, you must use it for work at least 50% of the time.*

 Yes, to be eligible the PED must be purchased primarily for work purposes and with the invoice/receipt in your name.

 No. Like all salary packaged items, you can’t claim depreciation or other income tax deductions.

 - Built-in internals including modem and fax cards.

 - Upgrades to built-in components, including additional memory, bigger hard drive, internal modem and wireless LAN, but only if those upgrades are purchased from the laptop vendor and are invoiced on the same document as the laptop itself.